cadelaa/portfolio-astro/README.md

 21/01/2026 v0.9 - Navigation 2

 - Added placeholder project pages
-- added github and linkedin logos
+- Added github and linkedin logos
 - Further refinements to the navigation & footer bars
 - Added navigation from project cards to the respective placeholder pages

+---

+22/01/2026 v1.0

+- Updated card to have a grayscale effect on hover
+- Updated icon sizes in navigation bar
+- Removed unused photo placeholder text in index.astro